-- · Appointed as a Commissioner of the New Mexico Ethics Commission in 2019 - Served as Chancellor of New Mexico State University (NMSU) from June 1, 2015 to July 1, 2018, and as President from 2013 to June 2018 - Served as Dean of the College of Business of New Mexico State University from 2003 to 2013 - Served as New Mexico State University's Vice President for Economic Development from 2006 to 2013 - Served as the Director of the University's Pete V. Domenici Institute since 2009 - Was the President and Chief Executive Officer of Cimarron Health Plan in New Mexico from 1993 to 2003 - From 1987 to 1990, served a term as the Governor of the State of New Mexico - From 1981 to 1984, served as Assistant Secretary of the U.S. Department of the Interior - · Holds a Ph.D. in economics from Iowa State University - Gov. Carruthers was the president and chief executive officers of Cimarron Health Plan, Inc., predecessor to the Company's New Mexico's subsidiary, Molina Healthcare of New Mexico, Inc. Other than such prior employment with Cimarron Health Plan, Inc., Gov. Carruthers was not previously employed by a parent, other subsidiary, or other affiliate of the Company.
+- · Appointed as a Commissioner of the New Mexico Ethics Commission in 2019 - Served as Chancellor of New Mexico State University (NMSU) from June 1, 2015 to July 1, 2018, and as President from 2013 to June 2018 - Served as Dean of the College of Business of New Mexico State University from 2003 to 2013 Served as New Mexico State University View Descident for Economic Development from 2006 to - Served as New Mexico State University's Vice President for Economic Development from 2006 to 2013 Served as the Director of the University's Pete V. Domenici Institute since 2009 - Was the President and Chief Executive Officer of Cimarron Health Plan in New Mexico from 1993 to 2003 - From 1987 to 1990, served a term as the Governor of the State of New Mexico - From 1981 to 1984, served as Assistant Secretary of the U.S. Department of the Interior - Holds a Ph.D. in economics from Iowa State University

+• Gov. Carruthers was the president and chief executive officers of Cimarron Health Plan, Inc., predecessor to the Company's New Mexico's subsidiary, Molina Healthcare of New Mexico, Inc. Other than such prior employment with Cimarron Health Plan, Inc., Gov. Carruthers was not previously employed by a parent, other subsidiary, or other affiliate of the Company.